The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Roasting butternut squash caramelizes the sugars in the squash and deepens its flavor.
 Slow roasting the squash is the key to great flavor with a smooth, creamy interior.
 But how do you achieve these results?
-Well, there are quite a few ways to roast butternut squash.
+Well, there are quite a few ways to make roasted butternut squash.
 Let’s get started.

 Roasted Butternut Squash

-I’ve compiled a list of the most common butternut squash questions to help you on your journey to the best-roasted butternut squash!
+I’ve compiled a list of the most common butternut squash questions to help you on your journey to make the best-roasted butternut squash recipe!

 Is roasted butternut squash healthy?

 It is a vegetable so of course, it is healthy.
 It is full of Vitamin A, fiber, potassium, magnesium, and is fat-free.
 So go enjoy this yummy healthy vegetable and use it in lots of butternut squash recipes!